FAQ

 • I’ve never done a brevet before, what do I need besides my bike?

-• Part of the beauty of randonneuring is very little is required in terms of additional equipment.
+• Of particular note is that RUSA membership is mandatory.
+Other than that, part of the beauty of randonneuring is very little is required in terms of additional equipment.
 A list that will get you started and will more than likely meet your needs for a long time includes:

 • Clothing for the conditions you expect to encounter (tip: plan for the worst, not the best weather you might reasonably experience) and the ability to carry them with you.